johnalison/obsidian-notes/Journal/3 August 2024 Saturday.md

 Home

-more writting up old notebooks
+more writing up old notebooks

+# To Parents
+- + shows even though claims not going to

+More mixed see above